Slide 1

 • Courtesy the artist

-Ecoprinting is an ecological printing and dying technique, involving elements offered by nature: leaves, roots, flowers and barks are printed without using chemical substances.
-Fabrics are commonly obtained from plants (cotton, hemp) or animals (wool, silk).
-Nature presents itself and gives us emotions, in a process in which we are just a bridge
+Ecoprinting is a sustainable printing and dyeing technique using materials offered by nature: leaves, roots and flowers that are devoid of chemical substances.
+Fabrics are commonly plant-based (cotton, hemp) or natural, such as wool or silk.
+Nature presents itself and gives us emotions, in a process which we are just beginning to master.

 3° “FILA – City Of The Future”